CryptoPatriot1776/BottleCaps-CAPS/README.md

 About Bottlecaps
 ----------------

 CAPS doesn't promise to revolutionize the world.
-It promises to make crypto fun again.
+It promises to make crypto fun again!

 With no utility distraxtions, asset layers, or complex tokenomics - Bottlecaps is a meme coin built for mining, hoarding, and having a laugh in a world gone digital.